fossas/fossa-cli/docs/references/strategies/languages/golang/gomodules.md

 To enable a strategy that does this, run `fossa analyze` with the `--experimental-use-v3-go-resolver` flag.

-Currently, this strategy does not yet include path dependencies from Go `replace` directives.
+Currently, this strategy does not yet include path dependencies or their transitive deps from Go `replace` directives.
-If `go list` includes transitive dependencies of path dependencies this strategy removes the path deps and creates edges between the parent and children of the path that was removed.

 ## FAQ